 Instructions

-• HEAT TREAT FLOUR: You can heat treat flour in the microwave or in the oven.
-Test the flour to ensure it's reached a safe temperature of 165 degrees F. Let flour cool COMPLETELY to room temperature before using.
-Don't use any burnt or clumpy flour (if it's off-color or smells burnt, it is most likely burnt).
-The flour should be light, white, and fluffy (it should look the same as it did before heat treating).
-Spoon the cooled flour into a measuring cup and level the top of the measuring cup with the back of a table knife.
-(If you press and scoop flour in the measuring cup, you'll have too much.)
-(See note 1)
+• You can heat treat flour in the microwave or oven (see note 1).
+Test the flour to ensure it’s reached a safe temperature of 165°F. Let flour cool completely to room temperature before using.
+Don’t use any burnt or clumpy flour (if it’s off-color or smells burnt, it is most likely burnt).
+The flour should be light, white, and fluffy.
+Spoon the cooled flour into a measuring cup and level the top with the back of a table knife.
+(If you press and scoop flour in the measuring cup, you’ll have too much.)

-• DRY INGREDIENTS: Once the flour has cooled, add the spooned and leveled 1 cup flour, 1/4 cup Dutch-process cocoa powder, and 1/2 teaspoon salt to a medium-size bowl.
+• Once the flour has cooled, add the spooned and leveled flour, Dutch-process cocoa powder, and salt to a medium bowl.
 Stir to combine and set aside.

-• BUTTER AND CHOCOLATE: In another microwave-safe bowl add 1 cup of semisweet chocolate chips and the 6 tablespoons butter (cut into 1 tablespoon pieces).
-Microwave in 30-second increments until fully melted, stirring for 15 seconds in between each increment.
+• In another microwave-safe bowl, add semi-sweet chocolate chips and the butter (cut into 1 tablespoon pieces).
+Microwave in 30-second increments until fully melted, stirring for 15 seconds between each increment.
 (This takes about 1 min 30 seconds in my microwave.)

-• WET INGREDIENTS: In a bowl with a stand mixer attached (or use a hand mixer) add the chocolate-butter mixture.
-Add the 1/2 cup white sugar and 3/4 cup packed light brown sugar.
+• In a bowl with a stand mixer attached (or use a hand mixer) add the chocolate-butter mixture.
+Add granulated sugar and packed light brown sugar.
 Beat for 2 minutes on medium speed until completely smooth.
-Add the 1/4 cup + 2 tablespoons heavy cream and 1 teaspoon vanilla and beat until smooth and light, another 1-2 minutes.
+Add the heavy cream and vanilla and beat until smooth and light, another 1–2 minutes.

-• COMBINE: Add the dry ingredients on top of the wet ingredients.
-Beat until just combined, being careful to not over-mix the batter.
+• Add the dry ingredients on top of the wet ingredients.
+Beat until just combined, being careful to not overmix the batter.
 Scrape the sides as needed with a spatula to make sure everything is well combined.
-Fold the 2/3 cup chocolate chips into the batter with a spatula.
-If the dough is too wet (it should be a wetter brownie-batter-type consistency), add 1-2 more tablespoons of the heat-treated flour and if it is too dry, add 1-2 more tablespoons heavy cream.
+Fold the chocolate chips into the batter with a spatula.
+If the dough is too wet (it should be a wetter brownie-batter consistency), add 1–2 more tablespoons of the heat-treated flour, and if it is too dry, add 1–2 more tablespoons heavy cream.

-• ENJOY: Add in any desired mix-ins and enjoy!
-We love this dough freshly made, chilled, or even frozen!
+• Add in any desired mix-ins and enjoy!
+I love this dough freshly made, chilled, or even frozen!
 This dough does get less grainy (as the sugar dissolves more) after being frozen or chilled.

 Video